 COVID-19.
-The project has been implemented at a time when COVID 19 cases are rising, and the country is under lockdown.
-The associated operating procedures affect travel and movement, training and interaction with the community.
+The project has been implemented at a time when the country has just come out of a COVID-19 related lockdown.
+Government put in place some stringent standard operating procedures to contain the spread of the virus, which affect travel and movement, training and interaction with the community.
 The number of people invited for training was very limited, and our workers had to be cautious against any contact with the locals during the execution of their work.
 However, these were very important precautions for the safety of our team and the people we serve and we are glad that they are regularly observed.